Some Crucial Facts about Energy

 The current crop of experts confidently talks about an oil glut, the motives of the Saudi’s, and the demise of the US energy industry.
 The nearly universal perception is that there is no bottom in oil prices.
-For those people that are studying a business degree or even a public health degree, will know this is far from the truth, take for example this blog post from the University of Alabama Birmingham that uses the BP oil spill of 2010 as a case study, do you think these students truly believe oil prices can’t be bottomed out?

 I wonder how many experts could actually pass a test.
 Suppose that CNBC used this to qualify experts.
 My guess is that they would have no content!
 If you can even give ballpark estimates on these questions, you will beat the pundits on television.

 Pop quizzes were universally hated by my students, but were infallible at finding those who did not know basic facts.

 - What country was the world’s largest overall producer of energy?
 The largest consumer?

 - What region has the largest proven reserves?

 - How does Chinese consumption per capita compare with Europe?
 With the US?

 - How many car drivers are there in China?
 What is the growth rate?

 - What is the change in demand for oil in 2014?

 - What is the daily oil consumption?
 How much is the supply/demand imbalance?